QuanMPhm/Et-Alia/README.md

 - Approvers can view documents but not upload new ones
 - Hardhat node used for local Ethereum simulation

+- ## Smart Contract

+- This is how our smart contract works...

+- ## Screenshots of our UI

+- ## Demo Video

+- insert link here

 ## How to Run

 1. Clone the repo.